Builder examples

 uses: crazy-max/ghaction-github-runtime@v3

-When setup correctly you should see the cache entry/entries on the GHA workflow actions cache section.
+When set up correctly, you should see the cache entry/entries on the GHA workflow actions cache section.

 Using build secrets for new images